frdedynamics/reg-tek-labs/source/texts/lab2.rst

 ********************************************************
-Lab 1, PID control of water tank named LM900
+Lab 2, PID control of motor and auto tuning
 ********************************************************

 Time and place